-On January 29, 2015, the City issued a Request for Proposals (RFP) for professional services to provide the final design and contract documents for construction of the Wastewater Treatment Plant Upgrade Project.
+On January 29, 2015, staff issued a Request for Proposals (RFP) for professional services to provide the final design and contract documents for the construction of the Wastewater Treatment Plant Upgrade Project.
 Five proposals were received on the due date of February 27, 2015.
-HDR, Inc., of Folsom, California is recommended by staff as the most qualified firm.
-Before recommending to the City Council execution of the contract, the proposed contract will be reviewed by the Public Works and Facilities Committee to confirm that the scope of work is accurate and appropriate.
+HDR, Inc., of Folsom, California was selected as the most qualified firm.
+Before recommending to the City Council execution of the contract, the proposed contract should be reviewed by the Public Works and Facilities Committee to confirm that the scope of work is accurate and complete